Neruvy/neruvy/README.md

 - 👋 Hello!
-I'm Ezio, a creative kid who enjoys making all kinds of random projects using HTML and CSS, as well as developing fun games on Roblox.
+I'm Ezio, a creative kid who enjoys making all kinds of random projects using HTML and CSS.
 Currently, I'm learning more about HTML and CSS so I can build even cooler and more polished projects in the future.